Eshlyn greets you

 “Whatever do you mean?”
 His voice slithered across my spine like it usually did.

 I turned back to my scouting.
-“Walking around without a sound… and finding me up here.”
+“Walking around without a sound… And finding me up here.”

 “Great,” I muttered without looking.
 “Any tips on not shining like a beacon for the magically inclined?”